I'm Honey!

 MY GRANDFATHER’S DAUGHTER

 Presently, I would love to share what ignited my wanderlust.
+People of all ages can feel the pull of wanderlust, just as my grandfather did.
 I am my grandfather’s granddaughter.
 How proud he would be to see my thirst for wandering the world.
-He traveled yearly and in those days it was not the norm.
+He travelled yearly and in those days it was not the norm.
 He spoke with a broken tongue, he was a man of few words but embarked on trips around the world several times!
+His journeys to many places served as an inspiration for me as a person seeking adventure.

 It is a pity we never had the opportunity to discuss and share our adventures with one another.
 I would love to know what drove him to have such wanderlust.